Vale S.A.: Ships

 Vale has also entered the shipping business by ordering 35 Very Large Ore Carriers (VLOC) to transport iron ore between South America and Asia.
 These 362 m, 400,000 DWT ships are the longest and largest dry bulk carriers in the world.
 The first ship, Vale Brasil, was delivered in March 2011.

 Energy

-Vale's energy business is focused at power production to fulfill the needs of its mining operations, as well as supplying the general Brazilian power grid.
-In 2005 it consumed 16.9 TWh of electrical power, accounting for 4.4% of Brazil's total consumption in that year.
+Vale's energy business is focused on power production to fulfill the needs of its mining operations, as well as supplying the general Brazilian power grid.
+In 2005, it consumed 16.9 TWh of electrical power, accounting for 4.4% of Brazil's total consumption in that year.

 Vale has participation in 8 hydroelectric plants, with 7 of these located in the state of Minas Gerais.
 Vale's investment in hydroelectric power plants totals $880 million.
 The company also plans to build a 600 MW thermoelectric power plant in the state of Pará.

+In 2011, Vale S.A. bought 70% of Biopalma for US$ 173.5 million for the production of B20 fuel (20% biodiesel, 80% diesel) for Petrobras.
+The company was sold in 2020 for Brasil BioFuels after a liability of R$ 965 million.

 Vale also operates hydroelectric plants in Canada and Indonesia.